Housing

 Western offers students short-term (2-3 weeks) emergency housing at no cost on campus.
 Students who are homeless (couch surfing, living in car), on the verge of homelessness, facing eviction, living in an unsafe living environment or facing unforeseen circumstances and do not have the financial means to relocate can utilize this program.
 Contact the Basic Needs Resource Navigator, Gina Ebbeling, to complete an intake, ebbelig@wwu.edu.
 Students can typically move in the same day, Monday-Friday.

 If you are unaccompanied, at risk of homelessness, and self-supporting, you are also considered an independent student on your financial aid application.
-Make an appointment with financial (scroll to the bottom of the appointment page) and click on "Homeless."
+Make an appointment with financial aid (scroll to the bottom of the appointment page) and click on "Homeless."
 You can get help amending your FASFA and learn about financial support that you may qualify for.

 Off Campus